-The Lowe Institute of Political Economy invites faculty to apply to the Lowe Faculty/Student Research Program.
+The Lowe Institute of Political Economy invites faculty to apply to the Lowe Faculty-Student Research Program.
 We welcome proposals from all areas of economics as well as from adjacent fields such as finance, government, psychology, or history whose work may be of relevance to the study of the economy and economic behavior.
-The twin goals of the program are to involve students in research and to publish papers in top field journals in economics or their equivalent in associated fields.1 Faculty participating in the Program will receive a $9,000 stipend and will be awarded up to $6,000 in research assistant support.
+The twin goals of the program are to involve students in research and to publish papers in top field journals in economics or their equivalent in associated fields.
+Faculty participating in the Program will receive a $9,000 stipend for a completed project and will be awarded summer research assistant support.
 (Lowe summer research assistants are paid an hourly wage of $19, expected to work full-time in the Lowe lab for a period between 4-10 weeks, and are reimbursed for summer housing at the CMC summer campus housing rate.)

-Proposals will be evaluated on (i) the feasibility of the idea, to be demonstrated with some modest level of detail on the approach, (ii) its relevance to economics and economic behavior, and (iii) the involvement of students in the research process.
-To ensure full consideration of your application, please submit your proposal to the Lowe Institute by May 4, 2020.
+Proposals will be evaluated on (i) the feasibility of the idea, to be demonstrated with some modest level of detail on the approach, (ii) its relevance to politics, economics, or closely related fields, and (iii) the involvement of students in the research process.
+To ensure full consideration of your application, please submit your proposal to the Lowe Institute by April 21, 2023.

 Faculty will receive the first half of their stipend in May 2023.
 Faculty will receive the second half of their stipend once a completed draft is submitted to the Lowe Working Paper Series.
 Papers should be completed by June 1, 2024.